Bengal Monitor Lizard

 Monitor lizards are excellent swimmers and can hold their breath under water for several minutes.
 During periods of food scarcity, they can live off fat reserves or go through periods of reduced metabolic activity for months at a time.
 Most females will lay about 20 eggs, which strangely often take eight to nine months to hatch!

 Monitor lizards were once prized catches in Goa.
 Their belly skin was used to make the drumhead for a local percussion instrument.
 Thousands of monitors were slaughtered for this purpose.
 Many were killed for extracting their body fat, which was used in folk remedies.
 Despite being protected by the law now, these cruel and illegal practices still continue in rural areas.
+Whether you love it or hate it, Valentine's Day is just around the corner, and with that comes getting creative with gift ideas for your loved one.
+Whether you're more of a traditionalist and prefer to give flowers and candy, or are looking for an alternative way to show your lover you care explore top Valentine's Day gift ideas An exotic bouquet of orchids makes a beautiful Valentine's Day gift and is a unique change from more traditional floral arrangements.
+A colorful mixed bouquet full of popular flowers such as pink or purple roses, lilies, and hydrangeas is another beautiful way.

 The monitor lizard has obviously been an evolutionary success: fossils of bygone animals show that the species was present over 50 million years ago!